Cincinnati Trademark Attorneys & Lawyers

 A trade secret is information with monetary value.
 This information can take many forms.
 Almost every industry uses trade secrets.
 Misuse of trade secrets can cause serious economic damage.

 Misuse of a trade secret is called misappropriation.
 This usually means the secret was found out through illegal means.
 This can include industrial espionage, bribery, and threat.
 Misappropriation often involves disclosing trade secrets illegally.
-The common law in most states allows trade secret owners to pursue money damages for misuse of these secrets
+The common law in most states a

 - 2 min read